Understanding Estrogen and Progesterone: Roles, Differences, and HRT Explained

 Promotes fat storage for pregnancy; affects body temperature

 While estrogen tends to be the more dominant hormone in the first half of the cycle, progesterone plays a leading role in the second half.
-Their alternating rise and fall help regulate not just fertility but also brain function, sleep patterns, and physical well-being.
+Their alternating rise and fall help regulate not just fertility but also brain function, sleep patterns, bone health and physical well-being.

 When one hormone outweighs the other for an extended period – such as in estrogen dominance or low progesterone states – you might experience symptoms like mood swings, irregular periods, or trouble sleeping.
 That’s why maintaining a healthy estrogen-progesterone ratio is essential for hormonal balance.